-For startups and small businesses, unearthing the hidden talent within the organisation is crucial.
-Not only can it help them accelerate growth while increasing productivity and profitability, but it can also help develop a clear career path.
+For startups and small businesses, unearthing the hidden talent within an organisation is crucial.
+Not only can it help accelerate growth and increase productivity and profitability, but it can also help develop a clear career path.

 Of course, training and developing employees is much easier said than done.
-Emerging startups are not always blessed with huge budgets, so assigning a significant amount of money to develop current employees is unlikely to be high up the list of priorities.
+Emerging startups are not always blessed with huge budgets.
+Consequently, assigning a significant amount of money to develop current employees is unlikely to be high up the list of priorities.

-However, understanding how they can successfully identify employees with potential to become great leaders is not easy.
-Leaders come in different guises; knowing how to spot and nurture them can be tricky and time-consuming.
+However, understanding how they can successfully identify employees with the potential to become great leaders is not easy.
+Leaders come in different guises and knowing how to spot and nurture them can be tricky and time-consuming.

 “I have always believed that the way you treat your employees is the way they will treat your customers and that people flourish when they are praised."